MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 You can follow this tutorial using a C++ project or a C# project.

 > [!NOTE]
 >  The dynamic depednencies and bootstrapper APIs fail when called by an elevated process.
 As a result, Visual Studio should not be launched elevated.
-See [issue](https://github.com/microsoft/WindowsAppSDK/issues/567) for more details.
+See [Dynamic Dependencies doesn't support Elevation #567](https://github.com/microsoft/WindowsAppSDK/issues/567) for more details.

 ### [C++](#tab/cpp)